sumanasahabits/sumanasahabits.github.io/README.md

 <!-- **sumanas27/sumanas27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 ## Introduction
 I am Sumana Saha and a Software Engineer by profession.
-I am currently based in Berlin, Germany and originally from Kolkata, India.
+I am currently based in Berlin, Germany and originally from Kolkata, India.7.5 years experienced,meticulous & detail-oriented Java/J2EE Developer & deliver enterprise applications using JavaEE, Spring MVC, Spring Boot and Hibernate, REST and SOAP-based Java web services and Microservices,Event driven architecture with Kafka, Docker for containerization,GitHub, JIRA, Confluence, BitBucket and Jenkins for CI/CD process in Agile mode and Grafana with InfluxDB for monitoring application and services.

 ## Education
-I am pursuing M.Tech in Software Engineering from Birla Institute of Technology & Science of Pilani campus.
-Previously, I completed Bachelors degree from West Bengal University of Technology, Kolkata with 8.68 DGPA and distinction.
+- I am pursuing M.Tech in Software Engineering from Birla Institute of Technology & Science of Pilani campus.
+- Previously, I completed Bachelors degree from West Bengal University of Technology, Kolkata with 8.68 DGPA and distinction.

 ## Career
 - 🔭 I’m currently working on Fintech Products [@Ratepay GmbH](https://www.ratepay.com/)